Meet Louise

 Our Founder, Director & Principal Teacher

-Our History and Contributions to the Wider Performing Arts Community
+History and Contributions to the Wider Performing Arts Community

-Over 15 years, Louise founded and played a pivotal role in creating Berkshire Dance Academy and later Colburn Performance Academy & Agency.
+Over 15 years, Louise founded and created Berkshire Dance Academy and later Colburn Performance Academy & Agency.
 She shaped the training, ethos, and high standards of the school, developing technical programs, performance opportunities, and competitive teams that have achieved success at the All England Dance Competitions, the Dance World Cup, and many other prestigious events and productions.
 Louise gifted this part of her school to her sister, Laura to one day be passed down to her incredibly talented niece Sienna-Rose.
 Louise is proud of her sister and the school’s ongoing success.
 She continues to assist with private lessons and examinations and will always celebrate the students’ achievements sharing in the joy of seeing the school she created and its performers thrive.

 Family Leadership and Support